Quick start guide to modding Grand Theft Auto V

 dinput8.dllwill stop ScriptHookV, ScriptHookVDotNet and OpenIV from loading.
 If you properly used OpenIV's mod folder, this disables all mods and you should be able to play the unmodded game and even join a GTA:O session.

-Reverting the update (downgrade game)
+Backup / Reverting the update (downgrade game)

 BEFORE a new DLC update drops, Rockstar hypes it up.
 Once a new DLC is announced, ensure you have a backup of the following files